jcla1/jcla1.github.com/_posts/2012-01-07-exploring-the-v8-js-engine-part-1.markdown

 Congratulations you have just run your first program that uses V8.

-In the next part of this series we'll look into sharing variables and objects and dig into the source of Node.Javascript.
+In the next part of this series we'll look into sharing variables and objects and dig into the source of Node.js.